Is it possible to take two feral hogs with one crossbow shot?

 It brings up an interesting ethical question.
 Is it acceptable to take this kind of shot on feral hogs because they are such nuisance animals?
 We do not know the full story behind this hunt.
 Maybe he had a second person stationed with a rifle for a quick follow-up shot in the event things went sour?

 That is two more hogs that will not be causing problems for Texas residents at least.
-Only about two million more to go!
+Only about 2 million more to go!